'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 Hey, women: Dr. Jen Gunter wants you to understand your own vagina.

 The California gynecologist is on a quest to help women get the facts about their own bodies.
 It isn't always easy.
-In an era of political attacks on women's reproductive choices, a time when internet wellness gurus are hawking dubious pelvic treatments, getting women evidence-based information about their health can be a challenge, she says.
+In an era of political attacks on women's reproductive choices and at a time when Internet wellness gurus are hawking dubious pelvic treatments, getting women evidence-based information about their health can be a challenge, she says.

 But Gunter isn't backing down.